EK9 KNOWLEDGE: Honda Recaro L-Modular / SRD / Speed seats

 They’re also known to fade and become pink-ish, when exposed to the suns UV-rays for long periods.
 Luckily my seats have kept the original colour.

 The seats have become so popular, especially in the Honda scene that they have been sold around and put in almost any imaginable car.
-That of course made it interesting for cheap Chinese makers to produce fake replika seats.
+That of course made it interesting for cheap Chinese makers to produce fake replica seats.

-Meanwhile there are so many EK9 seats around, that i personally have the feeling that many of them must be fake seats.
+Meanwhile there are so many EK9 seats around, that I personally have the feeling that many of them must be fake seats.

-I’m currently trying to get hold on a bit of original documentation and better pictures to post here, and I’ll update this post whenever i find something. but so far, this picture from the original EK9 brochure will close this post.
+I’m currently trying to get hold on a bit of original documentation and better pictures to post here, and I’ll update this post whenever I find something.
+But so far, this picture from the original EK9 brochure will close this post.

 After all it’s one of the most comfortable OEM “sports” seats i have ever been in.
 While the fabrics are not the most wear-safe ones, the seat itself is really a gem, and definitely a part of the EK9 DNA that made it famous.